BhoumikPatidar/BGS-Net/README.md

-# Bottleneck-Gated Segmentation Network (BGS‑Net)
+# Bottleneck‑Gated Segmentation Network (BGS‑Net)

-Efficient Conditional Decoder Activation for Semantic Segmentation of Satellite Imagery
+**Efficient Conditional Decoder Activation for Semantic Segmentation of Satellite Imagery**

+Satellite images often contain targets (e.g., buildings, roads, water bodies) that occupy only a small fraction of the scene.
+Standard encoder–decoder models like U‑Net perform full decoder computation on every patch, wasting resources when most patches are background.
+BGS‑Net introduces a lightweight gating mechanism on the encoder’s bottleneck features to decide—per patch—whether to run the costly decoder, cutting compute by over 56% with minimal accuracy loss.

 ---

-## Project Overview

-Satellite images often contain targets (e.g., buildings, roads, water bodies) that occupy a small fraction of the scene.
-Standard encoder–decoder segmentation models like U‑Net perform full decoder computation on every patch, resulting in wasted resources when most patches lack targets.
-**BGS‑Net** introduces a lightweight gating mechanism that analyzes the bottleneck features of a pre‑trained U‑Net to decide whether to execute the costly decoder for each patch, achieving major computational savings with minimal accuracy loss.

----

-## Key Contributions
+## Key Features

 - **Selective Decoder Activation**
-  Uses a two‑stage gating function on bottleneck feature statistics to skip decoder execution on non‑ROI patches, reducing compute by **56.62%** :contentReference[oaicite:1]{index=1}.
+  A two‑stage gate analyzes bottleneck activations to skip decoder computation on non‑ROI patches, reducing decoder FLOPs by **56.62%**.

 - **Zero Retraining Overhead**
-  Works on any pre‑trained U‑Net without modifying weights or adding parameters; overhead is only ~0.0007% of a single decoder convolution :contentReference[oaicite:2]{index=2}.
+  Works with any pre‑trained U‑Net “as is”—no weight updates, no added parameters (overhead ≈ 0.0007% of one decoder conv).

-- **Competitive Segmentation Quality**
+- **Competitive Accuracy**
-  Maintains a Building IoU of **0.6981**, versus **0.7145** for the vanilla U‑Net—a mere 2.3% relative drop focused on ROI patches :contentReference[oaicite:3]{index=3}.
+  Building IoU of **0.6981** vs. **0.7145** for vanilla U‑Net (only a 2.3% relative drop focused on ROI patches).

-- **Generalizable Framework**
+- **Plug‑and‑Play Generality**
-  Applicable to other sparse‑ROI tasks (medical scans, crop mapping, autonomous driving) by re‑analyzing bottleneck activations for new target classes :contentReference[oaicite:4]{index=4}.
+  Easily applied to other sparse‑ROI tasks (medical lesions, crop mapping, road extraction).

 ---

 ## Problem Statement

+1. **High Decoder Cost**
-1. **High Computation Cost**: Decoder accounts for ~65–70% of U‑Net’s FLOPs on every patch, even when most patches are background :contentReference[oaicite:5]{index=5}.
+   Decoder comprises ~65–70% of U‑Net’s FLOPs on every patch—even when most are background.

+2. **Sparse Targets**
-2. **Sparse Targets**: In rural or suburban satellite scenes, buildings may cover <15% of pixels, leading to inefficiency in uniform processing :contentReference[oaicite:6]{index=6}.
+   In many satellite scenes, buildings cover <15% of pixels, making uniform decoder use highly inefficient.

 ---